vickywane/digitaloceanspaces-upload-api/submission.md

 To get the best out of this article, you would need the following;

+- A local installation the [Go](https://golang.org/) compiler on your computer.
+Go version [1.17.1](https://golang.org/doc/go1.17) was used to prepare this tutorial.

 - Basic knowledge of [Golang](https://golang.org/).
 If you are new to Golang, the [How To Write Your First Program In Go](https://www.digitalocean.com/community/tutorials/how-to-write-your-first-program-in-go) article practically explains the Golang Programming Language and the [How To Code in Go](https://www.digitalocean.com/community/tutorial_series/how-to-code-in-go) series contains articles explaining how to configure a [MacOS](https://www.digitalocean.com/community/tutorials/how-to-install-go-and-set-up-a-local-programming-environment-on-macos), [Linux](https://www.digitalocean.com/community/tutorials/how-to-install-go-and-set-up-a-local-programming-environment-on-ubuntu-18-04), and [Windows](https://www.digitalocean.com/community/tutorials/how-to-install-go-and-set-up-a-local-programming-environment-on-windows-10) computer for building Golang applications.

 - An understanding of [GraphQL](https://graphql.org/).
 Although the GraphQL terminologies used in this article are explained, the [Introduction To GraphQL](https://www.digitalocean.com/community/conceptual_articles/an-introduction-to-graphql) article gives a deeper introduction into what GraphQL APIs are all about.

 - A [Digitalocean account](https://www.digitalocean.com/), as the [Spaces](https://www.digitalocean.com/products/spaces/) and [App Platform](https://www.digitalocean.com/products/app-platform/) products from Digitalocean are used within this article.

 - [Git](https://git-scm.com/) installed and configured on your local machine.

 ## Terminologies